-FREN 101.
+GFS 101.
 Elementary French I

 Introduction to the French language with emphasis on development of proficiency in speaking, listening, reading and writing.
 The essentials of French grammar.
 Emphasis on communication and Francophone cultures.
-FREN 101 is open only to beginners in French or those with two years or less of high school French.
+GFS 101 is open only to beginners in French or those with two years or less of high school French.

-FREN 102.
-Elementary French II Language Group 1 course
+GFS 102.
+Elementary French II Language

-A continuation of FREN 101.
-Prerequisite: FREN 101.
+A continuation of GFS 101.
+Prerequisite: GFS 101.

-FREN 110.
+GFS 110.
 Review of Elementary French

 Practice in speaking, listening, reading and writing.
 Review of French grammar and study of Francophone cultures.
 For those students who have prior experience in French.
-Satisfies the Group 5 requirement.
 Open to students who are placed into this level by test results or departmental direction.
-Not open to those who have credit for FREN 101 or 102.
+Not open to those who have credit for GFS 101 or 102.